Area of Law: Immigration Law

 Business Immigrant Application Process

-While each program has its unique requirements, the general process for business immigration applications involves the following:
+While each program has its unique requirements, the general process for business immigration applications involves the following steps:

 Immigration Fees

-Applicants must also pay a processing fee for themselves and any family members.
-The processing fee depends on how many people are included in the application.
-An Immigration Officer will assess the application to see if the basic eligibility standards are met.
-If any member of the applicants is found ineligible to apply, their processing fee will be refunded.
+Applicants must pay processing fees for themselves and any family members.
+The fee depends on how many people are included in the application.
+An Immigration Officer will assess the application to determine if basic eligibility standards are met.
+If any family member is found ineligible, their processing fee will be refunded.
+If eligible, the application proceeds to full processing.
+If denied after processing begins, no refund is issued.

 Get Help with Criminal Record Verification